 There are so many kinds of hibiscus flowers that I could not decide which one to draw for you at first…red?
 Yellow or white…?

-My guess is that hibiscus would almost always mean red color.
+I guess that hibiscus would almost always mean red color.

 I thought this hibiscus would be a great model for the drawing exercise in the beginning.

 Once you’ve learned to draw this one you will be able to draw any kind of hibiscus of your choice, in any position or angle.

 When you finish your hibiscus, flower drawing it should look something like this picture above or better.

 Decide the size of the flower.
 Any size is OK if it fits on the paper.

 Sketch an approximate circle.
 Sketch the stamen starting on the top continuing downward to the flower stem.